emberjs/rfcs/active/0003-route-project-structure.md

 In this case `app.js` is everything that is top level sans the `routes` directory.
 The reason behind this is that these constructs are application agnostic and no nothing about the overall structure of the application.

 In an engines world the directories in the `routes` folder can be looked as mountable entry points to the hosting application.

+Since you can have nested components sitting the same level, routes once again take precedence over components.

 ## Automatic Namespacing